Winter is almost behind us and Spring is well and truly on its way! 🌼

 2. London Comic Con Spring

-Stormtroopers at Comic Con conventionGet ready for a pop culture extravaganza!
-London Comic Con Spring is a two-day celebration of all things awesome, bringing together the worlds of iconic film and legendary TV.
-Meet your heroes!
-Artists, writers, and actors will be there, ready to sign autographs, chat and have your photo taken.
-Plus, catch exciting panels and fascinating talks as you embrace your inner geek!
+Get ready for a pop culture extravaganza!
+London Comic Con Spring is a celebration of all things film and TV.
+With endless legendary worlds to explore at the iconic Olympia London, you can meet all your favourite heroes!
+Artists, writers and actors will be in attendance, ready to sign autographs, chat and have your photo taken.
+Plus, catch exciting panels and fascinating talks as you embrace the rich and diverse fandoms.

 Cosplay is a huge part of the fun!
-Dress up as your favourite characters – and join this incredible community in the Cosplay Zone.
-The Comic Zone will also be overflowing with unique finds, from the latest releases to original art and much more!
+Dress up as your favourite characters and join this incredible community in the Cosplay Zone.
+The Comic Zone will also be overflowing with unique finds, from the latest releases to original art and much more.
 Don’t miss out on the ultimate pop culture experience!

 Stay nearby

-4. Spot dogs of all shapes and sizes at Crufts 2025 in the NEC Birmingham
+4. Spot dogs of all shapes and sizes at Crufts 2026 in the NEC Birmingham

-Scottish Terrier at dog showThis tail-wagging celebration is one of the biggest March events of the month.
-Crufts 2025 is returning to the NEC, Birmingham between the 6th-9th March.
+This tail-wagging celebration is one of the biggest March events of the month.
+Crufts 2026 is returning to the NEC Birmingham, between the 5th and 8th March.

 Founded in 1891, this annual K9 competition sees dogs of all breeds compete for the prestigious Best in Show title.
 But that’s not all.
 With plenty of other categories, including agility, obedience, heelwork (and even music!), this ticketed event is the perfect day out for any dog enthusiast.